-If you consider a buy-to-let property, then you will notice that it works a bit different compared to a residential mortgage.
-For example, some banks will reject your inquiry from the get-go.
+If you consider a buy-to-let property in the Netherlands, then you will notice that it works a bit different compared to a residential mortgage.
+For example, some Dutch banks will reject your inquiry from the get-go.
 If you’re going to invest in a buy-to-let apartment, then we can assist you in financing the property.
-However, before doing so, start reading our six tips on investing in buy-to-let.
+However, before doing so, we advise you to check six steps on investing in buy to let mortgage in the Netherlands.

 Tip 1: Determine what your goal is with buy-to-let